ErikSchierboom/requirejstutorial/README.md

 Note that the dependent modules are requested in parallel, no guarantees are made which of the modules loads first.
 However, RequireJS does guarantee that the callback function is only called when *all* modules have been loaded successfully.
 If one or more modules failed to load, the callback function will not be called.

 ### Example 5: namespaces
 Although JavaScript has no native concept of namespaces, we can simulate them using RequireJS.
-For this, we use the fact that a module's ID is determined by its path.
+For this, we use the fact that a module's ID is determined by its URL.

 Consider the following directory structure: